LuizaPerin/volleyball_pjct/README.md

 Three main analysis models were created:

 1. **Total Points by Country and Year**: This model calculates the total points scored by each country for each year.
-2. **Average Points by Position and Year**: This model calculates the average points scored by players in each position for each year.
+2. **Average Points by Position and Year**: This model calculates the average points (attack points, block points, serve points and total points) scored by players in each position for each year.
-3. **Top Players by Metric**: This model identifies the top players based on various performance metrics (attack points, block points, serve points and total points)
+3. **Top Players by Metric**: This model identifies the top players based on various performance metrics (attack points, block points, serve points and total points) for each year.

 ### Data Visualization